getwilds/wilds-docker-library/annotsv/README.md

 - `ANNOTSV`: Points to the AnnotSV installation directory (`/AnnotSV-3.4.4`)
 - `PATH`: Includes the AnnotSV binary directory, allowing direct execution of `AnnotSV` command

+### Functionality Limitations

+- Exomiser reference data has been deleted from the image as it is way too big and isn't used frequently within the WILDS WDL ecosystem.
+- For use in Apptainer, we recommend sticking with the default promoter size of 500, as custom promoter sizes require writing to the container's file system (which frequently isn't allowed in Apptainer).

 ## Integration with WILDS